Henrik-Nordlund/IT-Infrastructure-Projects/README.md

 # IT Support & Microsoft Infrastructure

-Practical lab work and documentation focused on IT support, Microsoft 365, Infrastructure Azure and Microsoft ecosystem.
+PPractical lab work and documentation focused on IT support, Microsoft 365, Azure, infrastructure, and the Microsoft ecosystem.

 ## Areas